StanislavSt/MykalMachon/src/posts/blog/social-vr-a-developers-perspective.md

 The Oculus Quest starts at only $399 USD which I think is an absolute steal if Oculus delivers on all their promises. at $399 the quest is poised to take on consoles like the Nintendo Switch, Xbox One S, and PS4 Pro which are all priced right around the same.

-This takes high quality VR out of the $1000 - $1500 USD range that you would currently pay for a VR gaming rig and puts it squarely in a much more attractive and attainable price range.
+This takes high quality VR out of the [$1000 - $1500 USD ](https://www.pcmag.com/roundup/341963/the-best-computers-for-the-oculus-rift-vr-headset)range that you would currently pay for a VR gaming rig and puts it squarely in a much more attractive and attainable price range.

+### Quality Driven

+Oculus has stated that it intends to insure that all content on the quest is [strictly vetted and reviewed internally before being added to the store.](https://uploadvr.com/quest-curation-rubin/)

+This extra step is taken to make sure that every single thing on the Quest's store works well and will put the system's best foot forward in every interaction possible.

 ### Powerful